AndreasNasman/.config/README.md

 ## Manual setup

-Some parts of the setup are not feasible to automate in a script.
 The following section serves as a reminder of what to set up manually.

 ### Git commit signing with SSH